vdaas/vald/docs/api/serach.md

 ### MultiSearchByID RPC

-MultiSearchByID PRC is the method to search vectors with multiple IDs in **1** request.
+MultiSearchByID RPC is the method to search vectors with multiple IDs in **1** request.

 <div class="card-note">
 gRPC has the message size limitation.<br>